-Smaller authority name: Killamarsh Parish Council NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN
+Smaller authority name: Killamarsh Parish Council Smaller authority name:

+NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2020
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2021

-Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234) The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404)
+Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)

-NOTICE NOTÉS 1.
-Date of announcement15 December 2020(a) (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below 2.
-Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
-As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
-Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2020, these documents will be available on reasonable notice by application to: (b) Insert name, position and (b)Ms Safia Kauser (Locum Parish Clerk) address/telephone number/ email Killamarsh Parish Council, Killamarsh Sports Centre address, as appropriate, of the Clerk or other person to which any person may Killamarsh Community Campus apply to inspect the accounts Stanley Street (c) Insert date, which must be at least 1 Killamarsh, S21 1EL day after the date of announcement in (a) commencing on (c)Wednesday 16 December 2020 above and at least 30 working days before the date appointed in (d) below and ending on (d)Friday 28 January 2021 (d) The inspection period between (c) and (d) must be 30 working days inclusive and must start on or before 1 September 2020.
-3. Local government electors and their representatives also have: • The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
-Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
-The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
-4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: DKE Littleichen LLD (Deft SBA Team) PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (e) Insert name and position of person (sba@pkf-littlejohn.com) placing the notice - this person must be the responsible financial officer for the 5.
-This announcement is made by (e) David Webb (Responsible Financial Officer) smaller authority
+NOTICE NOTES HOTIOE 110120 1.
+Date of announcement29 June 2021 ted by s been uditor, of the and all elating person ailable (b) Insert name, position and (b) Councillor Steve Clough [Chairman] Killamarsh Parish Council, Killamarsh Community Campus (Former Rykneld Holmes Housing Office), 3 Stanley Street Killamarsh, S21 1EL.
+Email: s.clough@killamarsh.info Tel: 07828211725 address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts (c) Insert date, which must be at least 1 day after the date of announcement in (a) above, and at least 30 working days commencing on (c)Thursday 01 July 2021 above and at least 30 working days before the date appointed in (d) below and ending on (d)Wednesday 11 August 2021 3.
+Local government electors and their representatives also have: (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
+The opportunity to question the appointed auditor about the accordections; and bunting The right to make an objection which concerns a matter in respect of the appointed auditor could either make a public interest report or a the court for a declaration that an item of account is unlawful.
+Written of an objection must first be given to the auditor and a copy sent smaller authority. apply to a notice The appointed auditor can be contacted at the address in paragraph 4 be this purpose between the above dates only. elow for 4.
+The smaller authority's AGAR is subject to review by the appointed a under the provisions of the Local Audit and Accountability Act 201 Accounts and Audit Regulations 2015 and the NAO's Code of Audit Pr 2015.
+The appointed auditor is: 4, the PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority